Spirit Day: Celebrity participation

 Through the many celebrations that have happened since 2010, some notable celebrities include, Britney Spears, Ana Marie Cox, Vanessa Carlton, and Kristin Chenoweth.

 In 2013, support grew to involve the White House, Oprah Winfrey, Ashton Kutcher, MTV, OWN, Logo, Sundance, Facebook, and others.
 During the 2013 holiday, "The White House tweeted using #SpiritDay and directed followers to stopbullying.gov."
-Additionally, many celebrities changed their social media platforms to reflect the LGBT holiday.
+Additionally, many celebrities changed their social media platforms to reflect the LGBTQ holiday.
 American Apparel posted a separate store for Spirit Day where shoppers would receive 10% select purple items and the company would donate 10% to benefit GLAAD's work towards equality.

 In 2014, Laverne Cox, a transgender actress and activist, went to New York City and hosted an event in which she helped turn the lights on that were strung on the Empire State Building.
 In support for Spirit Day, she said, "All of our children need to feel safe to be themselves at home, school and in our communities."